SiFli SDK RF Test Guide

 3. Call gap_enb_dut_mode_req(bts2_task_get_app_task_id()):

-- issues HCI_Enable_Device_Under_Test_Mode
+- Sends HCI_Enable_Device_Under_Test_Mode

-4. Success is indicated when the console shows "<< enb DUT mode : <step_num>" without "<< failed to enb DUT mode!"
+4. The console shows "<< enb DUT mode : <step_num>" with no "<< failed to enb DUT mode!" — this means success

 5. The instrument (CMW500 in signaling mode) connects over the air: